-Struffoli is just one of the well-known Southern Italian desserts you’ll love.
+Struffoli is just one of the well-known southern Italian desserts you’ll love.

-According to folklore, these Italian honey dough balls are supposed to bring good luck since their spherical shape symbolizes abundance.
+According to folklore, these Italian honey balls are supposed to bring good luck since their spherical shape symbolizes abundance.

-How to make struffoli – Italian honey balls
+How to make struffoli: Italian honey balls

 Since the video in this article shows the method with the stand mixer, let me explain how these balls of honey come together on a wooden board.